ErikVagil/bubblebasket/README.md

  - Elastic IP address: 3.138.235.178
  - Public DNS: ec2-3-138-235-178.us-east-2.compute.amazonaws.com
  - AWS is pretty cool :>

 <hr>

-What I want to remember from Simon-CSS:
+## What I want to remember from Simon-CSS
  - One of the biggest issues I had was with things not resizing properly.
 Resizing mainly happens in `body`, `@media`, and any relevant `div` blocks.
  - The Bootstrap docs are very helpful!
 They show syntax and different possible options and components.
 Also good for debugging.
  - Ideally, I should figure out and write out the header/footer/any repetitive elements so I don't have to rewrite them multiple times if there's an issue down the line.